 The most famous historical garden in Shiraz has been registered as a symbol of the Persian gardens on the UNESCO World Heritage List due to its characteristics.
 Due to its tall and old trees - fragrant flowers and numerous orange trees, this garden has a very beautiful and relaxing environment that attracts all tourists.
 It dates back to the Seljuq dynasty (approximately 400 years ago), while the old mansion in the middle of the garden belongs to the Qajar period.
 When you walk in the garden, you receive the positive energy that is emanating from green trees and colorful flowers.
 The existence of tall and fantastic cypresses around the garden catches everyone's attention.
 The elegant aroma of the flowers, the song of the nightingales, and the attractive dance of the flowers, enchant visitors.

 - Feen Garden

 Aside from its abiding beauty and charm, the Bagh-e Feen has special reasons for meriting attention and interest.
 First, it is an admirable example of those earlier, monumental royal gardens which have all but vanished from the Persian scene.
 Second, because it is the very epitome of the Persian garden, in this single example are the most desired features and elements.
-One of the oldest green structures in Kashan that there is no exact date for it.
+One of the oldest green structures in Kashan and there is no exact date for it.
 Some believe it dates back to the pre-Islamic era and some evidence to the Al e- Aboyeh period.
-Development of this garden indebted to the Ilkhanian period even though such statements were not clear and precise but form the beginning of Safavid as the political stability was increased the history of Feen garden found more versatility.
-One of the historical attractions of Kashan, which attracts many tourists every year.
+The development of this garden is indebted to the Ilkhanian period even though such statements were not clear and precise but from the beginning of Safavid as the political stability was increased the history of the Feen garden found more versatility.
+One of the historical attractions of Kashan, attracts many tourists every year.